zinoadidi/LibraryManagementSystem/readme.md

 this can be used to check if the user already has a book registered under that code. and the previous ```id``` field on the book object can can be used to track specifically who took them and so on.
 <br/>
 I have continued to apply the business logic on the ```App.js``` layer as this can be treated as a controller / service in that sense.

+#### Story 4: User can return books to the library
+Returning the book was straight forward following the current architecture.
+Most of the gotcha's are edge cases and unhandled situations which the stories dont cover so we assume those cases do not exist.